-Coaches/supporters must be conscious of those around them, observing social distancing with each other and the public and should only follow races in which they have athletes competing.
+Coaches/supporters must be conscious of those around them, including the general public, and should only follow races in which they have athletes competing.
 Cyclists are required to dismount to pass the main regatta tower.
 We encourage you to follow the NWSC's Towpath Code for Cyclists